JohnSnow46/AuctionHouse/README.md

 ## Description

-Full-featured auction house application, enabling users to create listings, place bids, and leave comments.
-Implemented a robust bidding service with user authentication using ASP.NET Core Identity for secure access and management.
+Welcome to the AuctionHouse project repository!
+This application is designed to create a comprehensive, user-friendly auction system, allowing users to list and bid on items with ease.
+Built using modern .NET technologies, it demonstrates proficiency in web development, coding standards, and object-oriented design.

 ## Key Features